-Resume / CV fraud has always been around, but the recent case of Scott Thompson, named Yahoo’s chief executive in January, illustrates how easy it is for even senior appointments to slip through the net without thorough due diligence and reference seeking.
+Resume / CV fraud has always been around, but the case of Scott Thompson, named Yahoo’s chief executive in January 2012, illustrates how easy it is for even senior appointments to slip through the net without thorough due diligence and reference seeking.
 By May of the same year he was history.

 Everyone assumes that the previous company has done the necessary work especially when the candidate has a strong market reputation.
 The former president of PayPal graduated from Stonehill College in Massachusetts with a degree in accounting, but his claim to a degree in computer science turned out to be factually inaccurate.

 Reference seeking is a valuable tool in the executive search box and a real skill, one that is under rated and sadly too frequently inadequately utilised.
 It is more critical than ever to the hiring process, not simply to weed out blatant lies.
 Today, job seekers are becoming more sophisticated, especially at a senior level.
 Top level candidates are now encouraged to orientate their CVs towards each specific opening, sometimes employing skilled resume writers to perfect them to showcase their talents and career histories.
 A polished, perhaps even coached interview performance will seal the deal.

 What it is not!

 Reference seeking is not a chat or quick call with a nominated person or business associate from the candidate’s previous career, or a substitute for other forms of rigorous assessment.
 Nor should it be based on idle network gossip.
 If there is smoke then the fire should be systematically tracked down!
 Very often market whispering can provide valuable feedback if processed correctly.